Babtsov/jos/README.md

 ### question 2
 _What entries (rows) in the page directory have been filled in at this point?
 What addresses do they map and where do they point?
 In other words, fill out this table as much as possible:_

-, we can do the following:
+We can use the following to perform the relevant calculations:
 ```python
 # To calculate the base virtual address from the offset
 hex(int(math.pow(2,22))*offset)